reghbali/pyalfe/README.md

     └───T2
         └── T2.nii.gz
 ```
-To use this directory the user should provide `path/to/my_mri_data` as the classified directory.
-This config value can be overwritten when calling `pyalfe run` via `-cd` or `--classified-dir` option.
+To use this directory the user should provide `path/to/my_mri_data` as the input directory.
+This config value can be overwritten when calling `pyalfe run` via `-cd` or `--input-dir` option.

 pyALFE also supports BIDS directories.
 Here is an example of input dir organized in BIDS format: